 -- Jimmy Barlow

-In 1917, the Lodwick Lumber Co. built a mill about 4 miles east of Hyatt at a town they named Hicksbaugh, a combination of the two owners' last names.
-[Note: Instead of Lodwick, the The Handbook of Texas uses the name Loderick, which is the spelling used by S. G. Reed in his famous book A History of the Texas Railroads published in 1941.
-However, Lodwick is the spelling the company used in legal documents filed in a 1947 U.S. Tax Court case, and is presumed to be the correct name.]
+In 1917, the Lodwick Lumber Co. built a mill about four miles east of Hyatt at a town they named Hicksbaugh, a combination of the two owners' last names.
+[Note: Instead of Lodwick, the The Handbook of Texas uses the name Loderick, which is the spelling used by S. G. Reed in his definitive 1941 tome A History of the Texas Railroads.
+However, Lodwick is the spelling the company used in legal documents filed in a 1947 U.S. Tax Court case and is presumably correct.]
 The Lodwick Lumber Co. also chartered the East Texas & Gulf (ET&G) railroad to provide a connection to the T&NO at Hyatt.
 The railroad construction was apparently completed in late 1917, but gaps and inconsistencies in available records make for a confusing history.
 The book Texas Railroads: A Record of Construction and Abandonment (C. Zlatkovich, 1981) lists 14.6 miles of ET&G construction completed in 1917 based on Railroad Commission of Texas (RCT) records.
 This is the only construction Zlatkovich attributes to the ET&G. In later years there were abandonments, specifically: 5 miles, Hyatt to Hicks in 1918; 6 miles, Hicksbaugh to Wurtzbaugh in 1925; and 3.6 miles, Hyatt to Hicksbaugh in 1934.
 The locations of Hyatt and Hicksbaugh are well known.
 Wurtzbaugh is known to be south of Hicksbaugh, and both are east of the T&NO. There is no record of the location of Hicks.
 The fact that there is no additional construction listed implies that the initial 1917 construction crossed the T&NO tracks creating the eventual need for an interlocker.
 If the ET&G was simply exchanging freight with the T&NO, there would be no need to build across the T&NO main line.
 And if Hicks was west of the T&NO necessitating the initial crossing in 1917, this segment's immediate abandonment in 1918 should have eliminated the crossing.
 Yet in 1923, for reasons unknown, a cabin interlocker was commissioned as Tower 113 by the Railroad Commission of Texas (RCT) on April 17.